GNOME: Criticism

-Among those critical of the early releases of GNOME 3 is Linus Torvalds, the creator of the Linux kernel.
+Among those critical of the early releases of GNOME 3 was Linus Torvalds, the creator of the Linux kernel.
 Torvalds abandoned GNOME for a while after the release of GNOME 3.0, saying, "The developers have apparently decided that it's 'too complicated' to actually do real work on your desktop, and have decided to make it really annoying to do".
 He subsequently switched to Xfce.

 Over time, critical reception has grown more positive.
 In 2013, Torvalds resumed using GNOME, noting that "they have extensions now that are still much too hard to find; but with extensions you can make your desktop look almost as good as it used to look two years ago".
 Debian, a Linux distribution that had historically used GNOME 2, switched to Xfce when GNOME 3 was released, but re-adopted GNOME 3 in time for the release of Debian 8 "Jessie".
 Ubuntu switched from Unity to GNOME 3 with several extensions to resemble Unity, such as a persistent left application panel instead of a hidden dock and re-enabling desktop icons, with Ubuntu 17.10 Artful Aardvark in 2017.
 This release also saw the Ubuntu GNOME edition merge with the mainline release.
 However, Ubuntu Unity was then released, keeping the Unity desktop and continuing to update it.